The 8 Most Critical Components of a Financial Plan for High Net Worth Individuals

 These next four components make up the second layer of your foundation.
 Built upon the first, they are just as important if your plan is to succeed and sustain itself over the rest of your life.

 Why?
 Because every plan looks great at first sight.
 Just like everyone feels great optimism and excitement at the start of a long hike or a marathon.
 But what happens ten years later?
 What happens when half your goals have become obsolete and replaced by new ones you hadn’t even thought of when you first developed your plan?
-What happens if your financial situation suddenly changes (for better or for worse)?
+What happens if your financial situation suddenly changes (for

 That’s what the next four critical components of financial plans address.